 The FIKSI national business competition gave me a platform to make my ideas come to life.
 This birthed the idea of my business idea, EduBee, which provided games for children to learn reading, writing, and counting.
-The games served as a solution that could hopefully provide children with a more engaging independent learning experience to assist them alongside online school during the pandemic.
-Analog games provided by EduBee may also be the key to motivating children to interact more with their surroundings rather than their electronics.
+The games served as a solution to provide children with a more engaging, independent learning experience to assist them alongside online school during the pandemic.
+Analog games provided by EduBee could also be the key to motivating children to interact more with their surroundings rather than their electronics.

 I developed EduBee’s first prototype and showed it to my cousin and aunt.
 The prototype consists of features like card games, board games, puzzles, and blocks that spiked my cousin’s interest in learning.
-While still under trial, I found out later that my cousin’s learning habits have improved and that my aunt’s friends are eager to try out EduBee’s prototype.
+While still under trial, I found out that my cousin’s learning habits have improved and that my aunt’s friends are eager to try out EduBee’s prototype.

 More than two years later, the severity of the pandemic has reduced significantly, but the need for effective learning for young children is still strong.
 Thus, enthusiasm from children on my product has inspired me to pursue my business idea further in the future.
-I hope to continue helping more children in Indonesia develop their skills by providing the resources that could support them in their learning and development.
+I hope to continue helping more children in Indonesia develop their skills by providing resources that can support them in their learning and development.

+Hi Alyssa,

+This is a really solid first draft!
+It just needs a little clarification on the concrete impacts that you’ve made on the community.
+Even if your cousin is the only one who’s tried the prototype, tell us how it has impacted him.
+How have his learning habits improved?

+Best of luck!